vsbpan/herbivar/README.md

 ## Installation

-To follow this vignette and use the *herbivar* package, you'll need to first use the `install_github()` function from the *devtools* package to install the latest version of *herbivar* from github.
+To use the *herbivar* package, you'll need to first use the `install_github()` function from the *devtools* package to install the latest version of *herbivar* from github.
 You can just run the code chunk below on your machine to install the packages.
 The *herbivar* package depends on *EBImage*, which can be installed via `BiocManager::install()`.
 If you not using Windows, you might have a problem with the file `libX11.6.dylib`, which the dependent package *imager* uses.
 You'll need to install XQuartz (https://www.xquartz.org/) to fix the error.
 You can set `build_vignettes = TRUE` in `install_github()` if you want to have the vignette.

 ```{r}
   #install.packages("devtools")